Spectral Signature Mapping from RGB Imagery for Terrain-Aware Navigation: Methodology

 At inference time, only RGB input is provided.
 RS-Net predicts the spectral vector $x'_s$, which is then processed by the task-specific Fully Connected Network (FCN) to yield the required physical property.
 These predictions are made patch-wise across the image.
 The resulting patch-level outputs are then separately post-processed into a full-resolution output map, aligned with the input image.

-We train on the VAST dataset released by Hanson et al.~\cite{vastdata}, which contains high-resolution RGB images of terrain surfaces, paired spectral reflectance profiles, and 9-DoF IMU data across 11 terrain types under varied lighting conditions.
+We train on the VAST dataset~\cite{vastdata}, which contains high-resolution RGB images of terrain surfaces, paired spectral reflectance profiles, and 9-DoF IMU data across 11 terrain types under varied lighting conditions.
 RS-Net is trained on six terrain classes: asphalt, brick, grass, ice, sand, and tile.
 It is also evaluated on five held-out classes: carpet, concrete, gravel, mulch, and turf, to assess generalization.

 We first pretrain RS-Net to learn an RGB-to-spectrum mapping using a mean-squared error loss.
 Given the ground-truth spectrum $x_s \in \mathbb{R}^{B_s}$ and the RS-Net prediction $x'_s\in \mathbb{R}^{B_s}$, the training loss is: